official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-2-section-3-3.md

 258. An earlier draft of the paper had been more explicit about the timetable for inspections set out in resolution 1284 and more cautious about the consequences,

-109 Paper Cabinet Office, 19 July 2002, ‘Iraq: Conditions for Military Action’.
+[^109]: Paper Cabinet Office, 19 July 2002, ‘Iraq: Conditions for Military Action’.

 46

-The Report of the Iraq Inquiry3.3  |  Development of UK strategy and options, April to July 2002

 concluding that there would be difficulties in using that route as the means to establish a legal base for action in spring 2003.
 It had concluded:

-“So either we need to conclude that military action will be deferred until winter 2003/4 or we need to establish a justification/legal base which does not rely on the return of the weapons inspectors.”110
+“So either we need to conclude that military action will be deferred until winter 2003/4 or we need to establish a justification/legal base which does not rely on the return of the weapons inspectors.”[^110]

 259. The Cabinet Office paper stated: